djhmateer/djhmateer.github.io/_posts/2021-10-15-email IP block with postmark.md

 [https://postmarkapp.com/support/article/1158-how-to-fix-isp-blocks](https://postmarkapp.com/support/article/1158-how-to-fix-isp-blocks)

 So from reading the above it looks as if the message was rejected probably due to a local policy.

+Interestingly Gmail wasn't blocked with the same email.

 ## Email Scanning / Barracuda